-Note: All Cottage Homes served by a Local Drive are required to access the garage from the Local Drive.

 Cottage Home Lots are typically 35 feet to 60 feet wide by 85 feet to 130 feet deep.
 Front Yard Setback: 15 feet to Main House.
 Front Porches or Single Story Bays may extend to within 10' of the Sidewalk or Street ROW.
 Side Yard Setback: Minimum setback for all homes is 5 feet.
 Side Street Setback (Corner Lot): 10 feet for all structures.
 Rear Yard Setback: 20 feet to Main House.
 Front Facade: At least 40% of the Primary Facade must be within 5' of the required minimum Front Yard Setback.
 Local Drive Accessed Garages: Shall be a maximum of 24 feet wide.
 Garages must be placed at either 5' from the edge of the Local Drive or a minimum of 20' from the edge of the Local Drive but must be placed within the Lot.

-Single Story Detached Garages with Local Drive access may be placed at 3 feet from the side property line.
+Cottage Homes Single Story Detached Garages with Local Drive access may be placed at 3 feet from the side property line.
 Two Story or attached Local Drive accessed Garages must be placed at 5 feet from the side property line.
 Local Residential Street Accessed Garages: Shall be a maximum of 24 feet wide.
 Garages at front or side yard shall be setback 20 feet or five feet behind Front or side Facade (Whichever is greater).
 Garages must be placed a minimum of 5' from the Side Property Line.
 Garage Doors: May be oriented perpindicular to the Local Drive.
 On Corner Lots with Local Drive access provided, garage doors shall not face Local Streets.
 2 car garage doors may be a maximum 18' wide.
 Single doors may be a maximum of 10' wide.
 Parking: Owner and guest parking located to the rear of homesites are to be screened from off-site views, to the extent possible, through proper placement, the use of architectural screens and/or landscape planting.
 No enclosed structures for the storage of boats and/or motor homes are permitted.
+Note: All Cottage Homes served by a Local Drive are required to access the garage from the Local Drive.

 Massing & Composition

 Built Forms Follow Contours

 Building placement should respect existing land forms.
 Structures should follow contours and fit into existing land massing, rather than ignore or dominate these forms.

 Scale of Buildings

 It is important that the massing of the buildings be scaled in such a way that it relates to the people living there and harmonizes with the area and its natural features.
 No unbroken expanse of building mass may exceed 35' in length on all side elevations and 25' on all front and rear elevations.
 If the maximum length is reached the wall line must step a minimum of 4'.

 This requirement is applied to ensure that building mass does not become overpowering.
-Changing the plains of walls, changing direction, and providing some variety in the roof form yields diversity and visual interest.
-Additive building volumes give the home an apperance that it was built over time
+Changing the planes of walls, changing direction, and providing some variety in the roof form yields diversity and visual interest.
+Additive building volumes give the home an apperance that it was built over time.

 Variation in individual structures contribute to a varied streetscape.

-Repetition

-Repetitive massing is prohibited.
+Repetition Repetitive massing is prohibited.
 There should be substantial variation in individual building forms.
-Homes with similar heights may only occur consecutively along a street 3 times before a change in massing is required.
-For example, three adjacent 2-story homes must be followed by a 1 1/2 story or 1 story home.
+Homes with similar heights may only occur consecutively along a street three times before a change in massing is required.
+For example, three adjacent two-story homes must be followed by a one and a half story or one-story home.
 Also, no more than 2 similar floor plans may occur consecutively along a street.

-The Design Review Board shall review these requirements on a case by case basis based on specific site conditions.
+The Design Review Board shall review these requirements on a case-by-case basis per specific site conditions.